 Nurse Quality

-One of the many reasons this turned out to be a great nursing home is that it received an A+ nursing grade.
-This is simply as good as it gets in this category.
-Our nursing rating is based on the facility's level of nurse staffing.
-We look at both the levels of skill of those nurses as well as the quantity of hours spent with patients.
+One of the reasons this place received a great overall grade is that it earned a very impressive nursing grade.
+This turned out to be its best category.
+In this area, we awarded this facility an A. Our nursing rating focuses on the facility's nurse staffing levels.
+We consider both the levels of training of the nurses as well as the quantity of hours spent with residents.
 This nursing home averages 0.5 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place Washington in this category.
+Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the nation in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can often be avoided by offering better nursing care, such as employing a protocol of moving residents more frequently.
+Pressure ulcers can generally be prevented by offering better nursing care, such as employing a protocol of turning a patient at least once a day.

 Facility Inspections